Skip to main content

 (H) Responsibility to clients/consumers of services as to conduct with clients and other individuals:

-(1) Licensees and registrants shall not physically or verbally abuse or threaten clients family members of clients, ex-clients or other persons encountered in professional settings.
-Licensees shall be aware that any physical touching between the professional and the client is subject to review for appropriate professional boundaries.
-The professional shall have the burden of proof to explain why physical touching was professionally necessary.
+(1) Licensees and registrants shall not physically or verbally abuse or threaten clients, family members of clients, ex-clients or other persons encountered in professional settings.
+Licensees and registrants shall be aware that any physical touching between the professional and the client is subject to review for appropriate professional boundaries.
+Any physical touching must occur with the consent of the client and be within practice standards at the time services are rendered.
+The licensee shall have the burden of proof to explain why physical touching was professionally necessary.

 (2) Licensees and registrants shall not use derogatory language in their written or verbal communications to or about clients, ex-clients or family members of clients or ex-clients.
 Licensees and registrants shall use accurate and respectful language in all communications to and about clients and other persons in professional settings.

-(I) Licensed independent social workers, professional clinical counselors, and independent marriage and family therapists shall provide appropriate supervision to licensees who do not hold an independent license.
-This shall include ensuring all supervision documentation is provided to the board in a timely fashion and meeting with the supervisee on a regular basis to discuss the specific issues in the dependent licensee's practice.
-Supervisors shall be accurate with all supervision reporting issues.
+(I) Licensed independent social workers, professional clinical counselors, and independent marriage and family therapists shall provide appropriate supervision to dependent licensees, registrants, or certificate holders whom they are assigned to supervise.
+This shall include ensuring all supervision documentation is provided to the appropriate board in a timely fashion and meeting with the supervisee on a regular basis to discuss the specific issues in the dependent supervisee's practice.
+Supervisors shall be accurate and timely with all supervision reporting.
 Supervisors shall not sign as the training supervisor, if they did not provide direct supervision.
+Licensed independent social workers, professional clinical counselors, and independent marriage and family therapists who enter into an agreement to provide clinical or training supervision to a licensee, registrant, or certificate holder may be subject to discipline if the licensee fails to fulfill the terms of the agreement.

 Supplemental Information